 This selection of hotels in Rome features places which are a cut above the average.
 Some are small and lovingly-run boutique hotels and B&Bs, others are larger modern design hotels.
 All offer something special to the traveller, whether it is cutting-edge design or simply a fresh up-to-date aesthetic.
 In addition to our brief descriptions below, readers can click on the booking link to read more about the hotels, including the latest guest reviews.
-I have selected the best of Rome's special, unique and stylish hotels, but as trendy hotels are frequently expensive, and occasionally don't put enough effort into customer service, I would strongly advise reading the most recent feedback before booking.
-If you are looking for traditional surroundings and value-for-money accommodation, you can also try our other hotel pages (links on the left) for a wider selection of places to stay.
+I have selected the best of Rome’s special, unique and stylish hotels, but as trendy hotels are frequently expensive, and occasionally don’t put enough effort into customer service, I would strongly advise reading the most recent feedback before booking.
+If you are looking for traditional surroundings and value-for-money accommodation, you can also try our other hotel pages for a wider selection of places to stay.

 The Inn at the Roman Forum

 What could be cooler than Roman ruins in the building and a stylishness which combines four-poster elegance with plasma-screen modernity?
 This contemporary hotel is an ideal place to stay for an elegant, unique break right in the heart of Rome – it has a great location close to the Roman Forum and the Colosseum.
 One of the Small Luxury Hotels of the World, and with only 12 rooms, this is a hotel which offers just about everything the discerning traveller could wish for.
 Book well in advance to avoid disappointment.